Manuel Tinio: 1899 and the Philippine–American War

-The battles in the North
+The battles in the north

 From San Quentin, General Tinio ordered 400 riflemen and bolomen, led by Capt.
 Alejandrino, went down the Mestizo River in bancas and spread out on both sides of the plaza of Vigan.
-Just before 4 AM on 4 Dec., some of the attackers in the dark streets were challenged by an American patrol who then gave the alarm to the 250 Americans in the city.
-Although Filipino snipers were already in position in the buildings around the plaza, in the ensuing 4-hour battle at close range they were no match for the legendary Texas marksmanship and the inexhaustible supply of American ammunition.
+Just before 4 am on 4 December, some of the attackers in the dark streets were challenged by an American patrol who then gave the alarm to the 250 Americans in the city.
+Although Filipino snipers were already in position in the buildings around the plaza, in the ensuing four-hour battle at close range they were no match for the legendary Texas marksmanship and the inexhaustible supply of American ammunition.
 The rebels were routed, leaving over 40 dead and 32 captured, while 8 Americans were killed.
 The survivors fled to Tangadan.

-By 3 Dec.
-1899, Gen. Young and Lt.
+By December 3, 1899, Gen. Young and Lt.
 Col. Howze were at Tangadan Pass with his 260 men.
 The pass was defended by 1,060 men under Lt.
 Col. Blas Villamor, Tinio's chielf of staff, in trench works constructed over the last year with the assistance of Spanish engineers.
 The Americans successfully scaled the steep, 200-foot cliffs flanking the entrenchments to gain a vantage position.
-The final assault came in the evening of Dec.
-4, added by the arrival of Col. Luther Hare's 270 men from the 33rd Infantry.
+The final assault came in the evening of December 4, added by the arrival of Col. Luther Hare's 270 men from the 33rd Infantry.
 Outflanked and outnumbered, Lt.
 Col. Villamor decided to save his men from carnage, and retreated, abandoning rifles and ammunition, and after losing 35 killed and 80 wounded to the American loss of 2 killed and 13 wounded.
 Thus ended the Battle of Tangadan Pass.

 Tinio, however, earned the admiration of Col. Howze who wrote glowingly on the Vauban-type Tangadan defenses:

 "The trenches captured are the best field trenches that have ever come under my observation.
 They terrace the mountainside, cover the valley below in all directions, and thoroughly control the road for a distance of 3 miles.
 They are permanent in nature, with perfect approaches, bomb-proofs, living sheds, etc., with shapes and revetments sodded and supported by timbers.
 The complete terrace of trenches number 10 in all, well connected for support, defense and retreat."